choyt/react-accessible-components/README.md

 * Control + End (Optional): moves focus to the last cell in the last row.

 ### NOTE
 * When the above grid navigation keys move focus, whether the focus is sett on an element inside the cell or the grid cell depends on cell content.
-See Whether to Focus on a Cell or an Element Inside It.
 * While navigation keys, such as arrow keys, are moving focus from cell to cell, they are not available to do something like operate a combobox or move an editing caret inside of a cell.
-If this functionality is needed, see Editing and Navigating Inside a Cell.
 * If navigation functions can dynamically add more rows or columns to the DOM, key events that move focus to the beginning or end of the grid, such as control + End, may move focus to the last row in the DOM rather than the last available row in the back-end data.

 It would be unusual for a layout grid to provide functions that require cell selection.
 If it did, though, the following keys are commonly used for these functions.